Briggs (rapper): 2015–present: Bad Apples Music, A.B. Original

 In 2015, Briggs founded his own record label, Bad Apples Music.
 The label has signed three Indigenous hip-hop artists: Birdz, Nooky and Philly.

 In 2016, Briggs also formed a side project with Trials of the Funkoars, named A.B.
 Original, which also forms part of the Bad Apples label.
 A.B.
 Original supported Hilltop Hoods on their 2016 "Restrung" tour.
 In November 2016, A.B Original released their debut album, Reclaim Australia (named after the nationalist anti-Islam group that has held public rallies of the same name) and has shot to the top 10 albums on Australian iTunes.
 The album has been described as "angry, polemical, brutally frank and meant to inspire a response, good or bad" and features a variety of different Indigenous music artists, such as Geoffrey Gurrumul Yunupingu, Dan Sultan and Thelma Plum.
 The duo also performed the song, Dumb Things, with Paul Kelly in the Triple J studios.
 This version of the song makes reference to Invasion Day, abuse of children in the Don Dale detention centre in the NT, Asylum seekers and blackface.

 In 2018, Briggs collaborated with Dan Sultan on Killer Under a Blood Moon, produced and recorded by Jan Skubiszewski.
 The album was nominated for two ARIA awards and debuted at number 5 on the ARIA Albums Chart.

 Briggs also appeared on the ABC's Cleverman as Maliyan.
 The A. B. Original song "Take Me Home", featuring Gurrumul Yunupingu, was written for and serves as the opening title, and is played throughout the show's first season.

 In 2020, Briggs released EP Always Was, the title referencing the slogan "Always was, always will be" which he first heard as a child at protests and in relation to being present as Aboriginal people.

 In 2023, Briggs conceived of a new festival, Now & Forever, rallying support for the “yes” vote in the 2023 Australian Indigenous Voice Referendum, with A.B.
 Original, Baker Boy, Barkaa, Emma Donovan, Hilltop Hoods, Jimmy Barnes, Mo'Ju, and Paul Kelly performing.

+In 2025, Briggs released music under the name Big Noter.
+In September 2026, the album Songs in the Key of Wrestling will be released.